who art, and wast, and art to come

 This ruler and his reign have no checks and balances.

 In response to Jesus' claim he testifies to the truth, Pilate asks, "What is truth?"
-Jesus' truth isn't necessarily verifiable date or observable events measurable in time and space; Jesus' truth embodies God's truth with integrity and wholeness.
+Jesus' truth isn't necessarily verifiable data or observable events measurable in time and space; Jesus' truth embodies God's truth with integrity and wholeness.
 It will redeem (buy back) and restore all creation.

 Like Everyone Else